Rushka Bergman

-Rushka Bergman is a Serbian American artist, fashion editor and film director.
+Rushka Bergman is a Serbian American artist, fashion editor; and film director.
 She is best known for being the personal stylist of American singer Michael Jackson and acted as creative consultant and costume designer for his This Is It concerts in London.
-She is currently the creative consultant of rapper Nicki Minaj.
+She was a Contributing Fashion Editor at Vogue Italia and L'Uomo Vogue for decades, and currently is the creative consultant of rapper Nicki Minaj.

 Background

 Bergman was born in Serbia, and received her degree from the University of Belgrade Faculty of Economics.
 Shortly thereafter she moved to Ghana and continued her education in fine art.
 She is now based in New York City.

 Career

 After moving to New York in 1996, Bergman began working as a stylist immediately.
 In 2000, she participated in the creation of the Giorgio Armani exhibit in collaboration with The Guggenheim Museum and Royal Academy of Arts in London.
 She also worked with photographer Tom Munro on the accompanying book, Giorgio Armani, for which she helped to create the cover as well as many of the images inside.
-In 2004, Bergman collaborated with Bryan Adams on Calvin Klein's book American Women, where she styled some of America's most unforgettable women, including former Secretary of State Hillary Clinton.
+In 2004, Bergman collaborated with Bryan Adams on Calvin Klein's book American Women, where she styled some of the United States most unforgettable women, including former Secretary of State Hillary Clinton.
 Bergman often collaborates with filmmaker/photographer Francesco Carrozzini.
 She was the costume designer for his short film 1937 which was selected at the 2008 Venice Film Festival.
 Bergman has worked for many years as a contributing fashion editor at Vogue Italia and L'Uomo Vogue and has styled over 80 covers to date.